Alyson Merlin

 Staff Attorney

-Alyson drives litigation and submits comments to protect public lands and pursues environmental justice in coordination with community partners, especially in Western North Carolina.
-Based in Asheville, she pursues renaming opportunities for geographic features and landmarks to help ensure that all cultures and backgrounds are represented and celebrated in our shared spaces.
-Alyson also works to connect federal grant funding to environmental justice organizations across the Southeast.
-To increase government accountability and transparency, she leads SELC’s Freedom of Information Act work focused on changes within the current federal administration.
+Alyson’s work centers on public lands litigation and environmental justice advocacy, with a focus on collaboration with community partners in Western North Carolina.
+At the intersection of those aims, Alyson pursues renaming opportunities for geographic features to help ensure that all cultures and backgrounds are celebrated in our shared spaces.
+To increase government accountability and transparency, Alyson also leads SELC’s Freedom of Information Act work focused on changes within the current federal administration.

-While she grew up outside of Atlanta, Asheville is very familiar territory from a lifetime of childhood trips to the nearby Pisgah National Forest.
+Alyson grew up outside of Atlanta, but having a base in Asheville is very familiar territory from a lifetime of childhood trips to the nearby Pisgah National Forest.

 “I work for SELC because of its place-based focus.
 I was born and raised in the South and its people and places matter deeply to me.
 Every day I come to work and know that I am doing my part to make the region I grew up in a happier, healthier, and more inclusive place to live.”